-Beginning of Year End of Year Receivables from contracts with customers net Contract assets Contract liabilities \$55,720 0 0 \$70,801 0 0
+Beginning of Year End of Year

+Receivables from contracts with customers net \$ 70,801 \$ 32,496

+Contract assets \$0 \$0

+Contract liabilities \$ 0 \$0

-Allowance for Doubtful Accounts
+Allowance for Credit Losses

-Accounts receivable and Promises to give are stated at the amount management expects to collect from outstanding balances.
-Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
-Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to Summary of Significant Accounting Policies (Cont'd)
+Using a current expected credit loss model, accounts receivable are stated at the amount management expects to collect from outstanding balances.
+Management provides for probable uncollectible amounts through a provision for expected credit losses and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
+Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
+Net receivables are due within one year.
+The Corporation had the following activity for its allowance for credit losses for Accounts Receivable for the year ended July 31, 2024: